BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. On Sparrow, Choose "Keystore 1", which should already be selected.
    2. Select "Airgapped Hardware Wallet".
    3. Click the "Scan" button for Gordian Seed Tool
-   4. Hold your iPhone displaying the Cosigner Public Key in front of the camera for your computer running Sparrow.
+   4. Hold your iPhone displaying the Account Descriptor in front of the camera for your computer running Sparrow.
    5. An xpub of the appropriate key derivation should be imported.
+   6. A new Lifehash will be shown; it will be different from the one shown in GST[^lifehashchange].
 1. [  ] Change the label for "Keystore 1" in Sparrow to be something meaningful, such as "SSKR Recovery Key"[^25].

 You can now close out this seed in Gordian Seed Tool: